 Concerts and other entertainment typically take place on three different stages.
 One stage is by Robson Street (at the north end of Denman), one is at Nelson Street (halfway down Denman) and a third stage is near the corner of Davie and Denman (at the south end of the festival not far from English Bay Beach).

-For an idea of what to expect, below is the entertainment lineup from 2018 on the various stages.
-(Note: times and performer details are subject to change.)
+For an idea of what to expect in future years, below is the entertainment lineup from 2018 on the various stages.
+(Note: times and performer details were subject to change.)

 Robson Street Stage (in 2018)